-1. European.-Schools for European and part-European children in the Territory are conducted for the Commonwealth, on an agreed basis of reimbursement, by the South Australian Department of Education which is represented in Darwin by an Assistant Supervisor of Education, Northern Territory Schools.

-At 30th June, 1960, there were 13 Government schools in the Territory with 3,380 pupils, and three private schools with 784 pupils, providing instruction according to the South Australian curriculum.
-Classes up to the Leaving Certificate are provided at Alice Springs and at Darwin there is a separate High School with classes up to the Leaving Certificate.
+- 1. European.-Schools for European and part-European children in the Territory are conducted for the Commonwealth, on an agreed basis of reimbursement, by the South Australian Department of Education, which is represented in Darwin by an Assistant Supervisor of Education, Northern Territory Schools. - At 30th June, 1961, there were 20 Government schools in the Territory with 3,507 pupils, and three private schools with 848 pupils, providing instruction according to the South Australian curriculum.
+High Schools with classes up to the Leaving Certificate level have been established at both Alice Springs and Darwin.

-Children of primary and pre-Intermediate secondary standard who live more than 10 miles from an established school receive an allowance of £80 per annum plus fare concessions if they board away from home in order to attend school.
-Twelve exhibitions are available annually on the results of the Intermediate Certificate, the maximum benefits being £120 per annum and annual return fares if the recipients are required to board away from home in order to attend school.
+All children who live more than 10 miles from an established school receive an allowance of £80 per annum plus fare concessions if they board away from home in order to attend school.
+Twelve exhibitions on the results of the Intermediate Certificate and twelve Leaving Honours scholarships on the results of the Leaving Certificate are available annually.
+Benefits are £40 and £50 respectively, subject to a means test.